|Health and Nutrition||Early Care and Education||Parenting and Economic Supports|

 - National Association of Child Care Resource and Referral Agencies.
-2011.We can do Better: NACCRRA's Ranking of State Child Care Center Regulations and Oversight. http://www.naccrra.org (accessed May 21, 2012).
+2013.We Can Do Better: Child Care Aware of America’s Ranking of State Child Care Center Regulations and Oversight. http://www.naccrra.org (accessed August 14, 2013).

 - National Infant and Toddler Child Care InitativeInfant/Toddler Early Learning Guidelines Factsheet2011. http://www.zerotothree.org (accessed February 1, 2013).